– Aparna Chatterjee

 Drinking water is the simplest way to flush out impurities from your body.
 We already have a lot of toxins in our bodies, so my mate, you need to detox.
 Period!
 Being hydrated makes sure that your hair has enough moisture for your hair and that your scalp is healthy.

 Head massages are good in so many ways.
 But let’s talk about its importance in countering hair fall first!
 The hair follicles often get clogged due to dirt, sebum, or dandruff; a good head massage will help free them, paving the way for new hair to grow.
 You might notice some hair fall during or after your massage, and that’s completely normal; just let the weakest roots fall, and don’t be too harsh.

 A head massage’s second and most important job is to increase the blood flow to your scalp.
 It stimulates further hair growth and helps the nutrients seep deeper into the roots.

-You can massage your head with any lotion or oil; sometimes, it’s ok if you don’t use anything.
-I recommend coconut oil, olive oil, bhringraj oil, and aloe vera gel.
+You can massage your head with any lotion or oil; sometimes, it’s okay if you don’t use anything.
+I recommend coconut, olive, bhringraj, and aloe vera gel.
 These products are unique when reducing hair fall and are readily available at a grocery or a medical store.

-The scalp tends to get clogged due to dust, oil, and all the hair products we use.
+The scalp gets clogged due to dust, oil, and all our hair products.
 A clarifying shampoo once a week will ensure a clean and healthy scalp.
-This will also provide that the products you use on your scalp is well absorbed.
+This will also ensure that the products you use on your scalp are well absorbed.

 Stress is one of the leading causes of so many health problems.
 Some people worry most of the time and aren’t even aware of it.
 A relaxation routine is essential at least once weekly (if not daily).
 It may be anything from your hobby to a spa visit to Yoga.
-Meditating, journaling, and maintaining a proper sleep cycle are a few of the small steps you can take right now to help manage your stress issues.
+Meditating, journaling, and maintaining a proper sleep cycle are small steps to help manage stress issues.

 Do some yoga: